datastax/python-driver/docs/api/cassandra/cqlengine/models.rst

         Simply specify the column(s) and the expected value(s).
 As with if_not_exists, this incurs a performance cost.

-        If the insertion isn't applied, a LWTException is raised
+        If the insertion isn't applied, a :class:`~cassandra.cqlengine.query.LWTException` is raised.

         .. code-block:: python